How to use (3 steps)

 - Select Metric or US/Imperial units, enter distance and fuel economy (or odometer data), and add tolls or parking if needed.

-- Results update automatically.
+- Press Calculate or edit an input to update results.
 Use “Copy URL” to keep the same inputs when sharing.

 Inputs